Jeongyeon-Choi/jeongyeon-choi.github.io/_projects/4_project.md

 The second visualization presents **ego network analyses** centered on the keywords *Depression* and *Stress*.
 These networks isolate relationships surrounding specific emotional concepts to examine how associated terms cluster around them.

-The *Depression* network showed strong connections with keywords related to anxiety, suicide, school life, friendships, and treatment, suggesting that depressive discourse frequently overlaps with interpersonal and institutional pressures.
-Meanwhile, the *Stress* network demonstrated broader and denser interconnections between school, consultation, anxiety, and interpersonal relationships.
+The **depression network** showed strong connections with keywords related to anxiety, suicide, school life, friendships, and treatment, suggesting that depressive discourse frequently overlaps with interpersonal and institutional pressures.
+Meanwhile, the **stress network** demonstrated broader and denser interconnections between school, consultation, anxiety, and interpersonal relationships.
 One interesting takeaway from qualitative content analysis was that stress often exacerbates to depression and suicidal ideation.

 <div class="row justify-content-sm-center">
   <div class="col-sm-10 mt-3 mt-md-0">